-Provide synergetic support derived from students, faculty and alumni, while utilizing various programs and organizations, to create a vibrant and fun active learning environment to enable our physics students to tackle challenges that advance science and technology with the aim to significantly impact society throughout their careers.
+To provide synergetic support derived from students, faculty, and alumni, while utilizing various programs and organizations, to create a vibrant and fun active learning environment to enable our physics students to tackle challenges that advance science and technology with the aim to significantly impact society throughout their careers.

 - Promote public interest in physics

 - Create pathways for careers involving applied physics

 - Establish a nurturing learning environment within a rigorous program

 - Seek out research opportunities and practical training internships for our students